BDI-pathogens/OpenABM-Covid19/documentation/covid19.md

 1. testing for covid-19 infection
 2. self-quarantining
 3. digital contact tracing

+Table [Active intervention parameters](./parameters/active_intervention_parameters.md) summarises the parameters in the model associated with active interventions.

 ### Testing for infection
 Currently the test for SARS-COV-2 is not sensitive immediately upon infection, which we model by only returning a positive test if the patient has been infected for three days when the test takes place.